 14. Offer Practical Assistance

-- Provide help with daily tasks during particularly difficult periods.
+- Provide help with daily tasks during challenging periods.

 - Practical support can alleviate stress and allow individuals to focus on recovery.